 - Gift Ideas For Graduates – Let’s face it.
 High school and college graduates want money.
 In fact, they need it.
 So, why not give it to them?
 I know giving money can feel boring and uneventful, but it’s exciting for the graduate.
 My daughter, Hannah, was elated over her monetary gifts, and they helped her (and us) a lot as she settled into her freshman year of college.

 Be sure to allow time for shipping if you need to mail the gift.
-You can keep gift wrapping simple with a signature gift wrap like always using a certain color wrapping paper or gift bag.
+You can keep gift wrapping simple with a signature gift wrap.
+I recommend always using a certain color pr pattern wrapping paper or gift bag.

 Delegate Your To-Do List